isomerpages/enterprisesg-cpso/_consumers/product-safety-tips/children-s-products.md

 permalink: /consumers/product-safety-tips/children-product/
 third_nav_title: Product safety tips
 ---
-*Help us improve by better understanding consumer habits.
-Please spare 5mins to fill out this <a href = "https://form.gov.sg/63a160c3cf15ee00129a4ab4">simple survey.*
+*Help us better understand consumer habits so that we can improve the effectiveness of our safety regimes.
+Please spare 5 mins to fill out this <a href = "https://form.gov.sg/63a160c3cf15ee00129a4ab4">simple survey.*
 ## Children's product safety tips

 Children and toddlers are vulnerable group and requires greater care when using products.
 Keep the following product safety tips in mind to safeguard your children from injuries.